-The branch urgently needs a local person/people who are able to foster puppies in their homes, often at short notice.
+The branch urgently needs a local person/people who are able to foster kittens or puppies in their homes, often at short notice.
 We also need fosterers able to take in adult dogs who aren’t coping well in kennels.

 We always need help to raise funds.
 As is the case with many small charities many of our fund raising events are organised and staffed by only a few of our members and we are desperately in need of more people who can spare 2 hours holding a can or selling logoed goods at our instore collections.

 Your help at these events will mean that we can continue to ensure our dogs and cats are well-cared for whilst they are waiting for their forever new families.
 Even if you cannot make the dates, or are unable to stand for long periods of time, but would like to personally help the animals in our care with a donation, just click on the MyDonate link on the right to make a secure online donation by card or, if you have a mobile phone, you can now donate by text.
 Alternatively, you can donate by cheque, made out to RSPCA Tameside and Glossop branch, and sent to the branch c/o Volunteer Centre Tameside, 95/97 Penny Meadow, Ashton-under-Lyne OL6 6EP, where the kind people there, will ensure that your letter and donation reach the branch safely.

 Please visit our Diary dates page for a schedule of these and further fundraising events.

 As the branch often fosters puppies, kittens and cats and dog with extra TLC needs we gratefully accept donated food and other much needed items directly to the branch.
 This is a great alternative to cash donations for those who prefer to give to the branch in this way.
 We are in need of the following:

 Puppy and adult dog food

 Your gifts will benefit RSPCA animals who have suffered at the hands of their previous owners and are being rehabilitated by our volunteer dog walkers and cat socialisers.